Frequently Asked Questions

 ArabNet is coming to Beirut on February 20-21-22.

-In its eighth edition, the conference aims to continue setting the ground for digital business and the creative sector in the Levant and the region, drawing in over 1,300 attendees from across the world, eager to connect, network and learn.
-High-profile international and regional industry leaders will participate in the Forum Track, which includes over 35 panels and talks geared towards the future of digital in the region.
+In its ninth edition, the conference aims to continue setting the ground for digital business and the creative sector in the Levant and the region, drawing in over 1,800 attendees from across the world, eager to connect, network and learn.
+High-profile international and regional industry leaders will participate in the Forum Track, which includes over 40 panels and talks geared towards the future of digital in the region.
 ArabNet Beirut also serves as a platform for budding entrepreneurs wishing to present their ideas, startups, and hardware products through ArabNet’s competitions: Ideathon, StartUp Demo, Innovation Avenue, and Creative Combat.

 What is the Ideathon competition?